project-illium/illium-documentation/docs/node/cli.md

-  getvalidatorsetinfo         Returns information about the validator set getwalletseed               Returns the mnemonic seed for the wallet importaddress               Imports a watch address into the wallet provemultisig               Creates a proof for a transaction with a multisig input proverawtransaction         Creates the zk-proof for the transaction recomputechainstate         Rebuilds the entire chain state from genesis reconsiderblock             Tries to reprocess the given block
+  getvalidatorsetinfo         Returns information about the validator set getwalletseed               Returns the mnemonic seed for the wallet importaddress               Imports a watch address into the wallet proverawtransaction         Creates the zk-proof for the transaction recomputechainstate         Rebuilds the entire chain state from genesis reconsiderblock             Tries to reprocess the given block